-The FH-2's MIDI/CV converters can use microtonal scales defined by the Scala file formats14.
+The FH-2's MIDI/CV converters can use microtonal scales defined by the Scala file formats, or by the MIDI Tuning Standard (MTS).
+The MTS support is explicitly compatible with MTS-ESP by OddSound.

-Each converter can independently be assigned a scale file (.scl) and a keyboard mapping file (.kbm).
-The use of Scala can also be turned on & off per converter.
+Each converter can independently be assigned a scale file (.scl) and a keyboard mapping file (.kbm), or be assigned to use MTS.
+Note that the current MTS scale is global for the whole FH-2.

 The .scl and .kbm files are stored in the FH-2's flash memory.
 The are 32 slots for each kind of file.
 The files are installed via MIDI SysEx.
-A web-based tool to support installing the files from a computer to the FH-2 is provided here15.
+A web-based tool to support installing the files from a computer to the FH-2 is provided here-18.